Leprosy stigma: Museums

 National Hansen's Disease Museum (Japan) in Tokyo, Japan is a representative museum showing the history of leprosy in Japan, for the eradication of leprosy stigma.
 It is situated next to the Tama Zenshoen Sanatorium.
 Smaller museums are associated with other sanatoriums in Japan, such as in Tohoku Shinseien Sanatorium, Kuryu Rakusen-en Sanatorium, Nagashima Aiseien Sanatorium and Kikuchi Keifuen Sanatorium.

-The National Hansen's Disease Museum in Carville, Louisiana collects, preserves and interprets the medical and cultural artifacts of the Carville Historic District.
+The National Hansen's Disease Museum in Carville, Louisiana, collects, preserves and interprets the medical and cultural artifacts of the Carville Historic District.
 It promotes the understanding, identification and treatment of Hansen's disease (leprosy) by creating and maintaining museum displays, traveling exhibits, publications and a web site in order to educate and inform the public.

 Delete the L Word/Don't Call Me a Leper

-The Leprosy Mission international advocates for the end of the use of the term "leper" to describe a person with leprosy.
+The Leprosy Mission international advocates for the end of the use of the term leper to describe a person with leprosy.
 The term has negative connotations for sufferers and, because of many historical references, has long been used to identify someone as "unclean" in a ritual sense, or who should not be touched or associated with.
 TLM England and Wales launched their "Don't Call Me A Leper" campaign in 2010, whilst TLM Scotland launched "Delete the L Word," in 2012.

-Both organisations have noted that the word "leper" is "derogatory, ostracizing and outdated".
-They advocate for the use of the term "people/person with leprosy."
-For those undergoing treatment, "leprosy patient" would also be acceptable.
-TLM have regularly contacted the press to discourage the use of the word "leper", and have successfully lobbied the BBC to have it added to guidance for words which should not be used.
+Both organisations have noted that the word leper is "derogatory, ostracizing and outdated".
+They advocate for the use of the person-first term people/person with leprosy.
+For those undergoing treatment, leprosy patient would also be acceptable.
+TLM have regularly contacted the press to discourage the use of the word leper, and have successfully lobbied the BBC to have it added to guidance for words which should not be used.